CDLUC3/mrt-cron/coll-health-obj-analysis/README.md

   - Object has meaningful ERC metadata
     - pattern match erc fields
   - Object has local id
     - pattern match local id
+  - Has embargo / had embargo
+    - Look at files and date
 - Contextual checks (repo)
   - Unique file checksum - what is the correct scope?
 - Contextual checks (collection)